oluwaseyiolukoya/propertyhub_v1/backend/PRODUCTION_TAX_FEATURE_SETUP.md

 # Production Tax Calculator Feature Setup

-## Problem
-The Tax Calculator module is not visible in production because the `tax_calculator` feature hasn't been added to the user's plan.

-## Solution
+## ✅ Automatic Setup (Recommended)

+**The tax_calculator feature is now automatically added to plans via database migration!**

+When you deploy to production, the migration `20251229000000_add_tax_calculator_to_plans` will automatically:
+- Add `tax_calculator` feature to Professional, Business, and Enterprise plans
+- Run as part of the standard `prisma migrate deploy` process
+- No manual intervention needed - just deploy!

+## Manual Setup (If Needed)

+If for some reason the migration didn't run, you can manually add the feature:

-### Step 1: Run the Script to Add Feature to Plans
+### Option 1: Run the Script

-In your production environment, run:

 ```bash
 cd backend